camunda/camunda-docs-manual/content/update/patch-level.md

 These patches replace the AngularJS libraries with XLTS for AngularJS.
 Where AngularJS was licensed entirely under the MIT license, XLTS for AngularJS licenses additional parts under the XLTS for AngularJS – EULA.
 By downloading and using Camunda with XLTS for AngularJS, you agree to the terms of the XLTS for AngularJS – EULA.
 Please see our [third-Party libraries documentation]({{< ref "/introduction/third-party-libraries/_index.md#xlts-for-angularjs" >}}) for details and the terms of the EULA.

+## 7.17.3 to 7.17.4 / 7.17.5

+The 7.17.3 release contains a regression in Cockpit where DMN diagrams are not or only partially rendered.
+Please don't use this patch release unless you know what you are doing.
+The 7.17.5 release contains a fix for this regression.

+For more information, please see the ticket: [CAM-14858](https://jira.camunda.com/browse/CAM-14858).

 ## 7.17.5 to 7.17.6

 ### Discontinue Camunda H2 console web app